 Random allocation is only used as a tie break within each of the over subscription priorities.
-So far it has only been used at priority 4 (children living in catchment area) when one of the schools in a dual catchment has had more applications than places left, or when there are places left over in a catchment which can be offered to pupils living outside.
+So far, in the initial allocation process, it has only been used at priority 4 (children living in catchment area) when one of the schools in a dual catchment has had more applications than places left, or when there are places left over in a catchment which can be offered to pupils living outside (priority 5).
 Random allocation is not used as a priority in itself, only in conjunction with the published over subscription priorities 1 - 5.

-For a full description of how the over subscription priorities operate, please use this link to the Admissions Booklet for 2013/14.
+For a full description of how the over subscription priorities operate, please use this link to the Admissions Booklet for 2014/15.